saurabh10041998/picoCTF-solutions/cache_me_outside/notes-p2.md

 ```

 ## How does the free work ??
 - Programmer releases memory by call to `free`.
-When call to free made, job of heap manager to resolve the pointer back to it's corresponding chunk.
+When call to free made, job of heap manager is to resolve the pointer back to it's corresponding chunk.
 - This is done by subtracting size of chunk metadata from the pointer passed to free.
 - `free` first does a couple of basic checks to see if freed pointer is not invalid.
-If all these checks fail, it leads to program aborts.
+If any of these checks fail, it leads to program aborts.
 ```
 1. Allocation is aligned 8/16 bytes boundary.
 Since malloc ensures the same.
 2. chunk's size isn't impossible - too small, too large, overlap the end of process' address space.